 Click through to see which movies earned the most money every year.

 1992: 'Batman Returns'

 In this film, Batman — played by Michael Keaton — faces off against villainous foes the Penguin (Danny DeVito) and Catwoman (Michelle Pfeiffer).
-Also in this cast was Christopher Walken, who had the role of Max Shreck.
+Also in this cast is Christopher Walken, who has the role of Max Shreck.

 1993: 'Jurassic Park'